t3-oss/create-t3-app/www/src/pages/en/usage/next-auth.md

 </SessionProvider>
 ```

-The context provider allows your application to access the session data from anywhere in your application, without having to pass it down as props:
+This context provider allows your application to access the session data from anywhere in your application, without having to pass it down as props:

 ```tsx:pages/users/[id].tsx
 import { useSession } from "next-auth/react";